ycpcs/cs481-fall2019-RT/assign/assign02.md

 # Evaluation

-For each weekly demo, you (individually) will receive one of the following evaluations:
+For each weekly meeting, you (individually) will receive one of the following evaluations:

 * **Exceeds expectations**: We think you are making an extraordinary contribution to your project, and that overall, your team is on course to have a very strong final progress.
 * **Meets expectations**: We think you are making an adequate contribution to your project, and that your team is on track for a solid (but perhaps not exceptional) final product.